 In the Criteria for Accreditation, the Higher Learning Commission requires "clearly stated goals for student learning and effective processes for assessment of student learning and achievement of learning goals."
 For course learning outcomes, the syllabus is the place where the goals and assessment are explained.

-According to the UW-Madison 2015 Assessment Plan (pdf), “All courses offered at UW-Madison must have course syllabi with course objectives and student learning goals clearly articulated.”
+According to the UW-Madison Institutional Assessment Plan, “All courses offered at UW-Madison must have course syllabi with course objectives and student learning goals clearly articulated.”

 Writing Course Learning Outcomes

 Course learning outcomes are common to each offering of a course regardless of instructor, mode of instruction, etc. These learning outcomes are included in the proposal for a new course and may subsequently be updated through the course change proposal process.
 An instructor may have additional learning outcomes for a specific offering of a course, but these may not be in place of the established course learning outcomes.
 If a course is part of the requirements for a particular degree/major or certificate one or more of the learning outcomes could relate to the program learning outcomes.

 Each time a course is offered the established course learning outcomes must be included on the syllabus.